Vonage/vivid-3/docs/ui-tests/readme.md

 Our docker image runs the tests on the 3 browser on the Linux OS.

+## Writing the tests

+Each component folder should contain a `ui.test.ts` file.
+The file must be updated with the `componentName` and snapshot path `'./snapshots/componentName.png'`.
+PRO TIP: When you generate a new component using `npm run nx workspace-generator vivid-component my-component` you will get this file populated for you to get you up and running with ui-tests.
 ## Running the tests

 ### Local